stevengreens10/CodingStrategyGame/README.md

 `cellObj.GetLocation()` returns a Location object that has the column and row coordinate of the cell.
 These are stored in `location.x` and `location.y` respectively.

 `game.CellInDirection(Direction)` returns a cell in the specified direction from the current cell.
-If there is a wall in this direction, the function will return null and a warning message will appear in the console.
+If that direction is somewhere outside of the maze, the function will return null, and a warning message will appear in the console